codeforboston/flagging/docs/docs/cloud/heroku_deployment.md

 # Remote Deployment

 ???+ note
     This guide is an instruction manual on how to deploy the flagging website to the internet via Heroku.
 If you just want to run the website locally, you do not need Heroku.
-Instead, check out the [development](/development) guide.

 The following tools are required to deploy the website: